Well, Mo, if you're still out there, I was afraid of this.

 I've had to suspend this.

-I'm gonna have to do this tomorrow.
+I'm going to have to do this tomorrow.

-I've got it's a great story.
+It's a great story.

-Women are far more often absent from work than men, is the point of the story.
+Women are far more often absent from work than men is the point of the story.

-And uh they call in sick more often.
+And they call in sick more often.

 Women call in sick more often than men.

-It's labor department data.
+It's Labor Department data.

 Married men with kids actually report a lower rate of absences than men without kids.